 The Transregional Collaborative Research Centre 248 “Foundations of Perspicuous Software Systems” aims at enabling comprehension in a cyber-physical world with the human in the loop.
-It was established in January 2019.
-After a successful extension proposal, it is now in its second funding period, financed through 2026.
+It was established in January 2019, comprises about 80 researchers (50 of which are PhD students), and is now in its second funding period, financed through 2026.

 From autonomous vehicles to smart assisted living – increasingly, computer programs participate in actions and decisions that affect humans.
 However, the explosion of opportunities for software-driven innovations comes with an implosion of human opportunities to understand and control these innovations.
 The root of the problem is that contemporary IT- and AI-based systems do not have any built-in concepts to explicate their behaviour.
 They generate and propagate outcomes of computations, but are not meant to provide explications, justifications, or plausibilisations of the outcomes.
 They are not perspicuous.